Manuras/Dunjun/ReadMe.md

 ### Are the accompanying videos just recordings of someone programming? ###

 No!
-Although 99%* of the programming for the game is recorded in the videos, every step of the game development process and every line of code will be explained thoroughly.
+99%* of the programming for the game is recorded in the videos; every step of the game development process and every line of code will be explained thoroughly.

+**Some of the code will not programmed in the videos but this will mostly be bug fixes or minor changes to the code that can be explained quickly.*

 ### What platforms will this game support? ###